Troubleshooting

 I get a CREATE_FAILED BalancerListenerRule443Internal Priority 'xxxx' is currently in use

 As ALB routing rules must have a unique priority, Convox will generate a random one for each service in the range 1-50000 (the range allowed by AWS).
 This is generated from a checksum of the app name, service name, domain name, and a couple of other tweaks.
 It is very unlikely, but it is possible to have a collision between two separate services on the same rack.
-To solve this, simply slightly amend your app or service name to generate a different checksum.
+To solve this, amend your app or service name to generate a different checksum.

 My app deployed but I cannot access it